tremor-rs/tremor-www/blog/2020-03-06-influx-perf.md

 From prior experience, we know that tag names, values, and field names rarely, if ever, are larger than `256` characters, so we preallocate with this to eliminate almost all string relocations during parsing.

-As you can see, this simple change already had a decent impact on performance.
+As you can see, this change already had a decent impact on performance.

 ```
-simple-value            time:   [540.03 ns 540.27 ns 540.53 ns]
+base-value            time:   [540.03 ns 540.27 ns 540.53 ns]
                        change: [-14.017% -13.948% -13.884%] (p = 0.00 < 0.05)
                        Performance has improved.